-Vascular imaging is offered at advanced imaging centers and hospitals throughout the Sentara Healthcare system.
+Vascular imaging is offered at advanced imaging centers and hospitals throughout the Sentara system.
 An imaging tech will perform your exam, which will later be interpreted by a radiologist.
-Your Sentara health care team is prepared to answer any questions you have before, during and after your exam.
+Your healthcare team is prepared to answer any questions you have before, during and after your exam.

 What is vascular imaging?

 Vascular imaging is used to detect vascular disease.
 Peripheral arties carry blood to the extremities, such as the legs and feet.
 When these blood vessels become clogged with calcium deposits, it narrows the passageway.

 The medical name for this hardening of the arteries (arteriosclerosis) is peripheral vascular disease (PVD) or peripheral arterial disease (PAD).
 This condition decreases the blood flow to the nerves and tissues, which can result in pain in the legs, ulcers, wounds that will not heal and even more serious complications.

 Sentara imaging services offer a full range of non-invasive and minimally invasive diagnostic imaging services for patients with vascular disease from in office peripheral vascular lab studies to advanced imaging studies.
 Your doctor will give you more information on the vascular imaging appropriate for your diagnosis.

 What can vascular imaging tell my doctor?